CurlyTaleGamesLLC/PyKiln/README.md

 [Installing Development Tools](/gettings-started.md "Installing Development Tools")

 ## Inspiration
-This project was written from scratch, twice now actually, it used to run on a Raspberry Pi, but is being ported over to run on a ESP32 running Micropython.
+This project was written from scratch, three times now actually, it used to run on a Raspberry Pi, but is being ported over to run on a ESP32 running Micropython.
 That said I wanted to give some shout outs to some people and projects that I've referenced:

 - https://github.com/jbruce12000/kiln-controller
 - https://github.com/apollo-ng/picoReflow